-You have the right to revoke this contact within 14 days without having to provide reasons.
-The revocation period amounts to 14 days, starting on the day on which you or a third party designated by you, who is not the shipper, took possession of the last good.
+You have the right to cancel this contract within 14 days without having to provide reasons.
+The cancellation period amounts to 14 days, starting on the day on which you or a third party designated by you, who is not the shipper, took possession of the goods.

 In order to exercise your right of revocation, you must notify us:

 Neuland GmbH & Co.
 KG, Am Kreuzacker 7, D-36124 Eichenzell

 Tel.: 06659 88-0, Fax: 06659 88-188, email: [email protected]

 by means of an unambiguous declaration (e.g. a letter sent by ordinary mail, fax, or email) about your decision to revoke this contract.
 For this purpose, you may use the attached model revocation form, but this is not mandatory.
 To comply with the revocation deadline, it is sufficient if you send the notice concerning exercise of the right of revocation prior to expiry of the revocation deadline.

 Consequences of revocation

 If you revoke this contract, we must refund to you promptly, but not later than 14 days after the day on which we received the notice concerning your revocation of this contract, all payments that we have received from you, including shipping costs (other than additional costs that are incurred as a result of the fact that you chose a different type of delivery than the less expensive standard delivery that we offered).
 In making the refund, we will use the same form of payment that you used for the original transaction, unless we expressly agreed otherwise with you.
 In no event will you be charged any fees for this refund.

 We may refuse to make the refund until the goods have been returned to us or until you have provided proof that you sent them back to us, whichever date is earlier.